- It took a Greek play and the first Oscar’s red carpet to cement this Hollywood tradition.

-- Increasingly Hollywood stars rose to the occasion by donning extravagant fashion looks and responding to the ubiquitous question, ‘who are you wearing’?
+- Hollywood stars rose to the occasion by donning extravagant fashion looks and responding to the ubiquitous question, ‘who are you wearing’?

 - Today, ‘red carpets’ have since come in multiple colours including blue, green and orange.